-Nae the full shilling, awa in the heid, affen the knot, gytit, no wise, a nine bob note, dementit, deleerit?
+Nae the full shilling, awa in the heid, affen the knot, gytit, no wice, a nine bob note, dementit, deleerit?
 No a bit o it lassie.
 Translation: deleerit: delirious, insane, mad.
 In an incomplete state of … Continue reading Deleerit.

 “Ach!
 Yir still spirlie and ill-thriven, whit’s adae wi ye?
 I’ve hud enough!
 Ah’m no waitin onie longer.”
 Translated: spirlie: thin, spindly.
 “Argh!
 You are still skinny and scraggy, what is wrong with you?
-I have … Continue reading Spirlie
+I have … Continue reading Spirlie.

-Scottish Word: Scone
+Scottish Word: Scone.

-Scottish Word: Pump
+Scottish Word: Pump.

 “Ooooh mair tea vicar?
 Ah hope it wisni Elsie’s neep sconettes’ that garred ye pump sae fell.”
 Translated: pump: break wind, fart.
 “Ooooh more tea vicar?
-I do hope it was not Elsie’s small turnip scones … Continue reading Pump
+I do hope it was not Elsie’s small turnip scones … Continue reading Pump.

 “Aye . . .”
 Translated: Aye . . . : I knew you should have listened to me.
 The Scottish Word: aye [No 4] with its definition and its meaning illustrated and captioned with the word … Continue reading Aye No.4.